 - Rankine Chair of Engineering, Professor of Energy Engineering (Systems Power and Energy)

-- Senate Assessor (Senate Office)
+- Senate Assessor on Court (Senate Office)

 I’ve enjoyed a varied career ranging from early days in pure science (principally geology), through water resources and environmental engineering (especially groundwater engineering), on through mining environmental engineering to energy engineering.
 There are several persistent threads running through all of these experiences, mainly to do with quantitative geoscience, numerical modelling of fluid flow and reactive mass transfer, and the translation of high-level conceptual principles into hands-on engineering solutions, invariably for purposes which I believe are socially and environmentally benign.
 I owe my formal education to two universities: Newcastle University in the UK (BSc and PhD), and Oklahoma State University in the USA (MS), where I spent two very happy years as a Harkness Fellow (1984-86), taking advantage of burgeoning activities in the then-National Centre for Groundwater Research and the EPA’s RSKERL Lab in Ada.
 My education was extended – and continues to be – by industrial experience, with Yorkshire Water, the National Rivers Authority, Centro Yunta (La Paz, Bolivia), NIREX, Northumbrian Water, Project Dewatering Ltd, Cluff Geothermal Ltd, Five-Quarter Energy Ltd and various consultancy missions worldwide.
 I spent just under 20 years at Newcastle University, where, amongst other things, I founded and led the HERO research group, which went on to win the University the Queen’s Anniversary Prize for the first time (2005); established what is now the Sir Joseph Swan Centre for Energy Research; founded and Directed the Newcastle Institute for Research on Sustainability (NIReS); and served as the University’s Public Orator and its first-ever Pro-Vice-Chancellor for Engagement.
 I joined Glasgow University in August 2012.